 Children’s and young adult librarians in public libraries and schools; library paraprofessional and support staff who are working with students, parents and teachers.

 Angela Young is the Head of the Children's Department at Reed Memorial Library in Ravenna, Ohio.
 She has been working in public libraries since 2001 where she started her career with Portage County District Libraries presenting story time and children's programs.
 Since then she has worked at Cuyahoga Falls Library as a children's associate for six years presenting story time, family programming and school age programming.
 Before accepting the position in Ravenna she worked at the North Ridgeville Library in the Lorain Public Library System for six years as a Youth Services Librarian, where she covered programming for babies through teens.
-She currently teaches two courses, Full STREAM Ahead: How to take Science, Technology, Engineering and Math (STEM) to the next level with maker kits and STEM Programs Made Easy for ALA Online Learning.
+She teaches two courses, Full STREAM Ahead: How to take Science, Technology, Engineering and Math (STEM) to the next level with maker kits and STEM Programs Made Easy for ALA Online Learning.